-Accurate classification of customers by industry, particularly in B2B, is key to marketing your business effectively.
+Accurate classification of customers (or clients) by industry, particularly in B2B, is key to marketing your business effectively.
 If you don’t know exactly who your potential targets are and what they want, you’ll be shooting in the dark!

 Classification of customers by industry is the process of organising the businesses you work with (or want to work with) into industry ‘groupings’ or categories based on similar business activities.
 There are standardised industry classifications that can be a good starting point… but they’re complicated – often overwhelming and difficult to put into practice.
 And, a standard industry classification taken off-the-shelf won’t consider all the intricacies of your own business or the specifics that make a prospective customer or industry of particular interest to you.